Skip to main content

 Fee Waivers

-• Applicants applying for AAMC fee assistance should submit their UUSOM application after the AAMC waiver has been granted to guarantee eligibility for fee exception.
+• Applicants applying for AAMC fee assistance should submit their SFESOM application after the AAMC waiver has been granted to guarantee eligibility for fee exception.
+Waivers cannot be applied retroactively.

-• All letters must be submitted to the AMCAS Letter Service and must be submitted in order to be eligible for a secondary application.
+• All letters must be submitted to the AMCAS Letter Service with the AMCAS application to be eligible to receive a secondary application.

-If an applicant is having difficulties obtaining their letters within the provided timeline, please contact the Office of Admissions at md.admissions@hsc.utah.edu for more information.
+• If an applicant is having difficulties obtaining their letters within the provided timeline, or has any questions regarding letter requirements, please contact the Office of Admissions at md.admissions@hsc.utah.edu for assistance.

-• It is strongly recommended that all letters be dated within a year of application.
+• Letters are recommended to be dated within a year of application.

 • Use of letterhead is preferred but not required.